-While they should eat fresh, home cooked meals with suggested protein and herbs, they should also avoid certain foods in order to get maximum benefits of the care they are receiving.
+While they should eat fresh, home-cooked meals with suggested protein and herbs, they should also avoid certain foods to get maximum benefits from the care they are receiving.
 Here is a list of items which one must avoid:

 1. Canned food

 Food cans are typically lined with bisphenol-a (BPA), a chemical that has been linked to cancer and also other serious health problems.
-Especially anything which is acidic, is more likely to leech problematic levels of BPA from the can into the food.
-Stick to fresh food in order to avoid contamination.
+Especially anything acidic is more likely to leech problematic levels of BPA from the can into the food.
+Stick to fresh food to avoid contamination.

 2. Refined sugar